-The most significant symptom is an acute loss of voice or vocal range.
+- The most significant symptom is an acute loss of voice or vocal range.
 Singers often describe it as a “curtain” suddenly dropping over their voice.
-It is rare, if not impossible, to access your full vocal range with a hemorrhage.
+It is rare, if not impossible, to access your full vocal range with a hemorrhage without manipulation.

 Sing a five note scale in the middle of your range as quietly as you can.
-If this is not extremely easy (even without a warm-up), if the quality is not perfect, if your voice cracks, or if you are intentionally adjusting the notes downwards, you may have a hemorrhage.
+If this is not extremely easy (even without a warm-up), if the quality is not perfect, if your voice cracks, or if you are intentionally adjusting the notes downwards, you may have a hemorrhage or other vocal injury.

-If you are an avocational voice user (i.e., someone whose voice is not their livelihood, such as a doctor, teacher, lawyer, etc), you will possibly notice:
+If you are an avocational voice user (i.e., doctor, teacher, lawyer, etc), you will possibly notice:

 - Throat discomfort, pain, or tightness